Gravitational waves in metric-affine bumblebee gravity: Constraints from gravitational wave observations

-The joint detection of GW170817 and GRB\,170817A constrains the difference between the speed of gravity and the speed of light to lie in the interval $-3\times 10^{-15}\lesssim (v_g-c)/c \lesssim 7\times 10^{-16}$, as inferred from the observed $\sim 1.7\,{\rm s}$ delay between the GW merger time and the onset of gamma rays. \cite{Abbott:2017GWGRB} A conservative symmetric bound is therefore
+{where $c=1$ is used in the dispersion relation and restored only in the observational ratio.} The joint detection of GW170817 and GRB\,170817A constrains the {relative} difference between the speed of gravity and the speed of light to lie in the interval $-3\times 10^{-15}\lesssim (v_g-c)/c \lesssim 7\times 10^{-16}$, as inferred from the observed $\sim 1.7\,{\rm s}$ delay between the GW merger time and the onset of gamma rays~\cite{Abbott:2017GWGRB}. {Using the most conservative edge of this interval,} a conservative symmetric bound is therefore